Brandon Allen (American football): Denver Broncos

 On September 1, 2019, Allen was claimed off waivers by the Denver Broncos.
-After an injury to starting quarterback Joe Flacco in week 8 of the 2019 season, Allen stepped in as the starting quarterback.
+After an injury to starting quarterback Joe Flacco in Week 8 of the 2019 season, Allen stepped in as the starting quarterback.
 Allen made his first start in Week 9 against the Cleveland Browns.
 In the game, Allen threw for 193 yards and two touchdowns in the 24–19 win.

 Cincinnati Bengals

 On August 1, 2020, Allen was signed by the Cincinnati Bengals.
 He was released on September 5, 2020, and signed to the practice squad the next day.
 He was promoted to the active roster on November 23, 2020, after starting quarterback Joe Burrow suffered a season-ending injury.
 On November 25, 2020, the team announced that Allen would start for the Bengals during their Week 12 game against the New York Giants in place of the injured Joe Burrow.
 In Week 16, against the Houston Texans, he had 371 passing yards and two touchdowns in the 37–31 victory.
-Allen started the final game for the season against the Baltimore Ravens, where he completed six of 21 passes for 48 yards, two interceptions, and a passer rating of 0.0 as the Bengals lost 3–38.
+Allen started the final game for the season against the Baltimore Ravens, where he completed six of 21 passes for 48 yards, two interceptions, and a passer rating of 0.0 as the Bengals lost 38–3.

 On March 10, 2021, Allen signed a one-year contract extension with the Bengals.

-Allen played his first game of the 2021 season against the Detroit Lions in week 6.
+Allen played his first game of the 2021 season against the Detroit Lions in Week 6.
 Allen threw a touchdown pass to Auden Tate on his only pass attempt of the game, while taking 3 kneel downs at the end of the game.
-Allen would appear in the Bengals' next game against the Ravens, recording no stats in the 41-17 victory.
-In week 9, with the game out of reach for the Bengals, Allen would go 1 for 2 for 6 yards passing, while rushing once in the 16-41 loss to the Cleveland Browns.
-In week 12, Allen would once again see playing time, this time against the Pittsburgh Steelers.
+Allen would appear in the Bengals' next game against the Ravens, recording no stats in the 41–17 victory.
+In Week 9, with the game out of reach for the Bengals, Allen would go 1 for 2 for 6 yards passing, while rushing once in the 41–16 loss to the Browns.
+In Week 12, Allen would once again see playing time, this time against the Pittsburgh Steelers.
 Allen threw an incomplete pass on his only passing attempt, and lost a yard on his only rush attempt of the game.
-Allen started the season finale against the Cleveland Browns where he threw for 136 yards and a touchdown in the 21–16 loss.
+Allen started the season finale against the Browns where he threw for 136 yards and a touchdown in the 21–16 loss.

 Allen re-signed with the Bengals on a one-year contract on March 18, 2022.
-He was put in at the end of the Week 9 game against the Carolina Panthers due to the Bengals resting their starters for the majority of the 4th quarter.
-Allen would complete all three of his pass attempts for a total of 22 yards.
+On August 31, the Bengals cut Allen.
+He re–signed with the Bengals the following day.
+Allen was subbed in at the end of the Week 9 game against the Carolina Panthers due to the Bengals resting their starters for the majority of the fourth quarter.
+Allen completed all three of his pass attempts for a total of 22 yards.